Equilibrium sequences of differentially rotating stars with post-merger-like rotational profiles: Introduction

 In light of recent works, the motivation for this study is to explore the new 4-parameter differential rotation by \citeauthor{Uryu_etal_2017} as a more realistic and versatile option for modelling compact BNS merger remnants.
 Our aim is to present a first systematic study of equilibrium models constructed with the new rotation law and investigate their properties.

 The structure of the paper is as follows: in Section~\ref{sec:method} we present the general framework of this study.
 The basic equations are laid out in Section~\ref{sec:basic_eqns}, their modifications for the differential rotation law under examination are described in Section~\ref{sec:modified_eqns} and a convergence study is presented in Section~\ref{sec:convergence}.
-We define the equilibrium sequences that we construct in Section~\ref{sec:definitions}, compare to the corresponding KEH sequences in Section~\ref{sec:comparisons}, while in Section~\ref{sec:results} we focus on the effect of different values for the rotation law's parameters.
+We define the equilibrium sequences that we construct in Section~\ref{sec:definitions}, compare to the corresponding KEH sequences in Section~\ref{sec:comparisons}.
+In Section~\ref{sec:results} we focus on the effect of different values for the rotation law's parameters, while in Section~\ref{sec:solutions_classification} we identify different types of solutions corresponding to the different rotation law parameters' values employed.
 Finally, in Section~\ref{sec:conclusions} we present a summary of our main results and some conclusions.

 Throughout the text we employ dimensionless units for all physical quantities by setting $c = G = M_\odot = 1 $.